When we are in poor health, every part of our lives can be affected — from our social lives, to our finances, to our careers.

 Another essential vitamin is vitamin C. You probably know that this nutrient is common in immune system supplements.
 Here’s why.

 Vitamin C, also called ascorbic acid, is a powerful antioxidant.
-It’s important for defending your body against pathogens like viral infections and bacterial infections, but it also plays a role in healing wounds.
+It’s important for defending your body against pathogens like viral infections and bacterial infections, but it also plays a role in supporting proper wound healing processes.
 Vitamin C helps support both the part of your immune system that you're born with (called the innate immune system) and the part that learns over time from the various illnesses you experience during your life (called the adaptive immune system).

 You can find vitamin C in citrus fruits, bell peppers, tomatoes, turmeric, and vitamin C supplements.